andreztz/xbotlib/README.md

 - **!uptime**: how long the bot has been running
 - **!help**: the end-user provided help text of what the bot does

+There are also more general status commands which all bots respond to.

+- **/bots**: status check on who is a bot in the group chat

 ## Avatars

 By default, `xbotlib` will look for an `avatar.png` (so far tested with `.png`